jjmerri/cryptoRemindMe-Reddit/README.md

 #### lastrun files

 These files are updated by the Python scripts to persist timestamps of when processes are run.
-This allows the bots to pick up where they left of chronologically in the event of a restart.
+This allows the bots to pick up where they left off chronologically in the event of a restart.
 The timestamps are used to retrieve price data as well as unprocessed comments.
 The information in these files will eventually be moved to a table in the database.

 #### schema.sql